xxl4/me/source/_posts/IT-security-2024-10-24.md

 **NCSC Expands School Cyber Service to Academies and Private Schools**

-The National Cyber Security Centre (NCSC) has announced the expansion of its school cyber service to include academies and private schools.
-This move aims to provide all schools in the UK with access to support and guidance in protecting themselves from cyber threats.
+The National Cyber Security Centre (NCSC) has announced the expansion of its school cyber service to academies and private schools in England and Wales.

-**Background**

-The NCSC's school cyber service was initially launched in 2019 to support state-funded schools.
-The service provides a range of resources and advice to help schools identify, prevent, and respond to cyber attacks.
-This includes guidance on topics such as:
+**Key Points:**

+* The service, previously only available to state-maintained schools, now extends to around 2,800 academies and 250 independent schools.
+* The service provides free online resources, guidance, and support to help schools protect themselves from cyber threats, such as hacking, phishing, and ransomware.
+* It includes resources on topics such as:
-* Cybersecurity policies
+    * Cybersecurity for staff and students
-* Staff training
-* Student awareness
-* Incident response

-**Expansion to Academies and Private Schools**

-The expansion of the service to academies and private schools is a significant development.
-It reflects the increasing recognition that all schools, regardless of their status, are at risk from cyber threats.
+    * Managing cyber risks
+    * Cyberbullying and online safety
+* The expansion aims to enhance cybersecurity resilience across the UK's education sector, recognizing the increasing reliance on technology in schools.
+* Schools can access the service through the NCSC's website: https://www.ncsc.gov.uk/education

+**Benefits for Schools:**

+* Improved cybersecurity defenses
+* Reduced risk of cyber incidents
+* Enhanced protection for school data and systems
+* Increased confidence in the use of technology for education
+* Support for staff and students in maintaining online safety

+**Quote from NCSC Director of Operations, Paul Chichester:**

-The NCSC's Head of Education and Outreach, Chris Ensor, said: "We are delighted to be able to extend our school cyber service to academies and private schools.
-This move ensures that all schools in the UK have access to the support and guidance they need to protect themselves from cyber threats."
+"Cyber security is essential for schools in today's digital world.
+We are delighted to expand our service to academies and private schools, ensuring that all educational institutions in England and Wales have access to the support they need to protect themselves from online threats."

-**Key Benefits**

-The expanded service will provide a number of key benefits for academies and private schools, including:

-* **Access to expert advice:** Schools will have access to a team of experts who can provide guidance on all aspects of cybersecurity.
-* **Practical resources:** The service offers a range of practical resources, such as lesson plans and toolkits, to help schools implement effective cybersecurity measures.
-* **Incident response support:** In the event of a cyber attack, schools will receive support from the NCSC to help them respond effectively and minimize the impact.

-**How to Access the Service**

-Academies and private schools can access the NCSC's school cyber service by registering on the NCSC website.
-Once registered, schools will have access to a range of resources and support materials.

-The NCSC encourages all schools to take advantage of this valuable service to help protect their students, staff, and data from cyber threats.
+**Additional Information:**

+* The NCSC is a part of GCHQ, the UK's intelligence and security agency.
+* The expansion of the school cyber service is part of the UK government's wider efforts to strengthen cybersecurity across the nation.

 ## Telefónica and Halotech integrate post-quantum encryption into IoT devices
 [Read more](https://www.computerweekly.com/news/366613575/Telefonica-Halotech-integrate-post-quantum-encryption-into-IoT-devices)